 Performing an Audit on the terminal will print out a report of each transaction that has been put through the terminal since the last Settlement.
 This can be used in the unlikely event of a Settlement error, allowing you to check transactions in the terminal's batch against the Merchant copies of the receipts.

-There are two versions of this report: Limited View and Full View.
-Both views show transaction type, card type, and amount.
-Limited View reports show only the last four digits of each card number.
-Full View reports show the full card number.
+Short and full version